Delboy/DryDrops/TESTING.md

 - #### Banner
     Checked that:
     - The banner message will change to reflect how close the user is to achieving the offer.
+    - The banner sticks to the top of the page at all times.

     ![Banner](assets/gifs/banner.gif)